BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `max_user_balance_satoshi` MUST be the maximum number of satoshi that the LSP is willing to push to the user.
 MUST be 0 or a positive integer.
 - `max_lsp_balance_satoshi` MUST be the maximum number of satoshi that the LSP is willing to contribute to the their balance.
 MUST be 1 or greater.
 - `min_required_onchain_satoshi` MUST be the number of satoshi (`order_total_satoshi` see below) that are required for the user to pay funds onchain.
 The LSP MUST allow onchain payments equal or above this value.
 MAY be null if onchain payments are NOT supported.
-- `max_channel_expiry_weeks` MUST be the maximum length in weeks a channel can be leased for.
+- `max_channel_expiry_blocks` MUST be the maximum length in blocks a channel can be leased for.
 MUST be 1 or greater.

 The user MAY abort the flow here.